Corporate Governance Guidelines

 The Board will appoint all members of its various committees upon consideration of recommendations from the Governance and Nominating Committee.
 The Board shall also meet as necessary to fill vacancies or to make assignments for new members of the Board.

 C. Committee Rotation

 It is the intent of the Board that Committee members and Committee Chairs will be rotated from time-to-time.
 However, the foregoing principle of rotation should not be used to deprive the Board or any Committee of critical expertise possessed by individual directors and will be subject to Committee rules regarding independence.

 D. Committee Meetings

-The regularly scheduled meeting dates will be published annually in advance of each fiscal year.
 To the extent practicable, the Committees will meet at a time corresponding to regular meetings of the full Board, so as to accommodate to the extent feasible or practicable the travel and other schedule requirements of directors.

 Committee Chairs provide a report to the full Board of the activities and decisions and recommendations of the Committee.